-The first SIX episodes are FREE and available here or where ever you get your podcasts (Apple, Spotify, Google, etc.).
-Beginning with Episode 7, you will need to subscribe through Patreon for only $5 per month.
-Thank you for supporting our discussion of the Osteopathic experience.
+Episodes 1-6 and Episode 12 are FREE and available here or where ever you get your podcasts (Apple, Spotify, etc.).
+For all other episodes, you will need to subscribe through Patreon for as little as $5 per month.
+Thank you for supporting our exploration of the Osteopathic experience.

 We developed this podcast out of our passion for Osteopathy and the recognition that our profession needs a more intimate discussion, or a conversational approach to who we are and what we do.